Home

 ePUB: Straight to the Point print edition from Amazon

-ePUB Creation Tools
+EPUB Creation Tools

 Calibre is a free and open source e-book library management application developed by users of e-books for users of e-books.
 It has a cornucopia of features divided into the following main categories: Library Management; E-book conversion; Syncing to e-book reader devices; Downloading news from the web and converting it into e-book form; Comprehensive e-book viewer; Content server for online access to your book collection.

 Sigil is a multi-platform WYSIWYG ebook editor.
 It is designed to edit books in ePub format.
+It is no longer in active development so it’s not recommended to start using Sigil today.

 Sigil